Mancos High School

-The Mancos High School, at 350 Grand Ave. in Mancos, Colorado, was built in 1909.
+Mancos High School is a public high school in Mancos, Colorado.
+It is the only high school in the Mancos School District.

+The original high school building at 350 Grand Avenue was built in 1909.
 It was listed on the National Register of Historic Places in 1991.

 It is built of sandstone blocks cut by local people.
 It was expanded and renovated in 1954 at cost of $140,000.
 A second major renovation was completed in 2020.